PrathamGBhat/College-Announcement-App/README.md

 2. Click Sign In button to authenticate with Google
 3. Authorize the application to access Gmail
 4. You'll be redirected to the main dashboard

+## Features

+### Core Features
+- **Google OAuth 2.0 Authentication** - Secure login with session management
+- **Session Management** - Express-session with secure HTTP-only cookies
+- **Custom Label and Filter Management** - Create and delete Gmail labels and filters with multi-email filters to segregate both existing and future emails
+- **Email Retrieval** - Fetch emails from custom labels as subject-link mappings (up to 300 emails)
+- **RESTful API** - Complete API with proper authentication middleware
+- **Persistent Storage** - User data and labels stored in MongoDB

 ## API Endpoints